-Spread of antibiotic resistance along the foodchain is a major food safety concern due to the risk of treatment failure of human foodborne infections.
+the food-chain is a major food safety concern due to the risk of treatment failure of human foodborne infections.
 Recent reports suggest that the restricted use of antibiotics in organic animal farming promotes lower levels of antibiotic resistant bacteria in organic animal products as compared to conventional.
 This offers an important quality parameter of organic meat, but this is currently only scarcely documented in the EU.
 The field-survey planned in SafeOrganic is expected to provide this documentation.

-What is the level of antibiotic resistant bacteria in organic pigs?

-Approximate 25 herds of organic as well as conventional origin have been selected in DK, FR, IT and SE for comparison of the antimicrobial resistance levels in organic and conventional pigs.
+Approximate 25 herds of organic as well as conventional origin have been selected in DK.
+FR.
+IT and SE for comparison of the antimicrobial resistance levels in organic and conventional pigs.
 Two animals from each herd will be examined with respect to the level of resistant Escherichia coli bacteria as well as resistance patterns.
 Only very limited results have been obtained yet, but it may seem that the antibiotic resistance levels in pigs will differ among the participating countries.
-If a lower level of antibiotic resistance can be documented it is an advantageous quality parameter of organic pigs that holds the opportunity to be exploited in marketing of organic pork.
+If a lower level of antibiotic resistance can be documented it is an advanta-